yusukedt/dsa4262_group1/README.md

-# dsa4262_group1
-DSA4262 Project Repository
+# SVM Model Training and Output